simonsobs/sodetlib/docs/operations/bias_steps.rst

 In the transition, it is assumed that the ratio of :math:`dI_\mathrm{rat} =
 \frac{dI_\mathrm{TES}}{dI_\mathrm{bias}}` is negative due to the loop gain being larger than 1.
-See Emily Grace's thesis for the derivation, but the bias power, TES current, and TES resistance are then given by
+See Michael Niemack's thesis (Section 4.3.1) and Emily Grace's thesis (Section 4.2.4) for the derivation.
+The bias power, TES current, and TES resistance are then given by

 .. math::